Staff Reduction in Force UPPS No. 04.04.14

 01.01 This UPPS describes the procedures for a reduction in force (RIF) for regular staff employees.
 This policy does not apply to non-student, non-regular employees.

-The university will not use a RIF, by definition non-disciplinary, as a substitute for terminating an employee for disciplinary reasons.
+The university will not use a RIF as a substitute for terminating an employee for disciplinary reasons.

-01.04 The President must approve any action taken under this policy or any exception to this policy.
+01.03 The president must approve any action taken under this policy or any exception to this policy.

 d.
-Reassignment: A non-competitive offer to transfer an employee to a vacant position in lieu of a RIF termination.
+Reassignment: a non-competitive offer to transfer an employee to a vacant position in lieu of a RIF termination; and

 03. PROCEDURES FOR PLANNING A RIF